A Sound Type System for Secure Currency Flow: The language

 \subsubsection{Transactions and blockchains}

 The semantics for blockchains is given as a transition system defined by the rules given in Figure~\ref{fig:semantics_blockchains}.
 Here, the rule \nameref{ts_genesis} describes the `genesis event' where contracts are declared, whilst \nameref{ts_trans} describes a single transaction.
-This is thus a \emph{small-step} semantics, invoking the big-step semantics for declarations and statements for its premises. \begin{edited}[blue] We remark that the rules of the operational semantics for blockchains (as well as those for statements presented above) define a deterministic transition relation.
+This is thus a \emph{small-step} semantics, invoking the big-step semantics for declarations and statements in the premises of its rules.
+We remark that the rules of the operational semantics for blockchains (as well as those for statements presented above) define a {\em deterministic} transition relation.

 Note that, unlike in the original formulation of \TINYSOL{}, we do not include a rule like [Tx2] in~\cite{bartoletti2019tinysol} for rolling back a transaction in case it is non-terminating or it aborts via a \code{throw} command.
 Such a rule would require a premise that cannot be checked effectively for a Turing-complete language like \TINYSOL{} and therefore we omit it, since it is immaterial for the main contributions we give in this paper.\footnote{ For instance, rule [Tx2] in~\cite{bartoletti2019tinysol} has an undecidable premise that checks whether the execution of the body of a contract does \emph{not} yield a final state.
-It is debatable whether such rules should appear in an operational semantics.} In practice, termination of Ethereum smart contracts is ensured via a `gas mechanism' and is assumed by techniques for the formal analysis of smart contracts.
+It is debatable whether such rules should appear in an operational semantics.} In practice, termination of Ethereum smart contracts is ensured via a `gas mechanism' and is assumed by techniques for the formal analysis of smart contracts (see, e.g., \cite{AGLM/2024/reocas/outofgas}).
 However, as observed in, for instance,~\cite{GenetJS20}, proof of termination for smart contracts is non-trivial even in the presence of a `gas mechanism.'
 In the aforementioned paper, the authors present the first mechanised proof of termination of contracts written in EVM bytecode using minimal assumptions on the gas cost of operations (see the study~\cite{YangMRP19} for an empirical analysis of the effectiveness of the `gas mechanism' in estimating the computational cost of executing real-life transactions).
-We leave for future work the addition of a `gas mechanism' to \TINYSOL{} and the adaption of the results we present in this paper to that setting. \end{edited}
+We leave for future work the adaption of the results we present in this paper to the setting of \TINYSOL{} with the `gas mechanism' presented in \cite{AGLM/2024/reocas/outofgas}.